4 Tips To Keep Your Pelvic Floor Health Through Menopause

 One of the common side effects of menopause is a weakening of the muscles and ligaments in your pelvic floor that support the pelvic organs.
 If you aren’t exercising regularly, weight gain as a result of menopause can exacerbate this issue.
 Overall, strengthening the pelvic floor can help these muscles and ligaments continue to effectively support the pelvic organs and also help with their other functions, such as bladder control.
 The hormonal and other changes that normally occur during menopause make that a particularly important time of life to be intentional about maintaining pelvic floor fitness.

 With that said, however, it’s also important to note that pelvic floor strengthening is not right for everyone.
-If your pelvic floor muscles are what’s called hypertonic (or overly tight), Kegels can be ineffective or even counterproductive.
+If your pelvic floor muscles are what’s called high tone / overactive (which means they are overly tight), Kegels can be ineffective or even counterproductive.
 A pelvic floor physical therapist is a great resource to talk with to make sure you’re taking the right approach to managing your pelvic floor health through menopause.

 #3 Watch out for UTIs